 Patricia is a chartered accountant with over 10 years in business services and taxation.
 She is passionate about sustainable living and is proud of the work West Welcome Wagon does in re-homing good quality goods that would otherwise end up in landfills.

-Olivia Goodman - Secretary
+Olivia Goodman - Board Chairperson

 Olivia is a solicitor with over 15 years experience in government and health law.
 Her strong commitment to community and social justice has led to roles in organisations such as Edmund Rice Camps Inc and Flemington Kensington Community Legal Centre Inc. Originally from Tasmania, she is now proud to call 'the West' home.